Indian Gaming Regulatory Act: Class III

 The regulatory scheme for class III gaming is more complex than a casual reading of the statute might suggest.
 Although Congress clearly intended regulatory issues to be addressed in Tribal-State compacts, it left a number of key functions in federal hands, including approval authority over compacts, management contracts, and Tribal gaming ordinances.
 Congress also vested the Commission with broad authority to issue regulations in furtherance of the purposes of the Act.
 Accordingly, the Commission plays a key role in the regulation of class II and III gaming.

 FBI jurisdiction

 The Act provides the Federal Bureau of Investigation (FBI) with federal criminal jurisdiction over acts directly related to Indian gaming establishments, including those located on reservations under state criminal jurisdiction.
 Since the inception of IGRA, the FBI has devoted limited investigative resources to Indian gaming violations.

-The Indian gaming industry has grown from one that produced nearly $100 million in total revenues in its first year, to one that exceeds $22 billion annually.
-This total exceeds the combined gaming revenues of Las Vegas and Atlantic City.
-This growth, coupled with confusing jurisdictions and limited regulatory resources, has generated great concern over the potential for large-scale criminal activity and influence in the Indian gaming industry.
-Recent allegations of large-scale fraud and corruption have led to extensive media scrutiny and inquiries from Congressional leaders as to the FBI's response to these allegations.

 The industry

 The most recent Indian gaming statistics, provided by the National Indian Gaming Commission (NIGC), indicate there are approximately 360 Indian gaming establishments in the United States.
 These casinos are operated by approximately 220 federally recognized tribes, and they offer Class I, Class II and Class III gaming opportunities.
 The revenues generated in these establishments can be substantial.

 Tribal casinos located in the eastern United States generated roughly $3.8 billion in FY02.
 Those located in the Central United States recorded gross revenues of approximately $5.9 billion, while those located in the Western United States generated close to $4.8 billion.
 Most of the revenues generated in the Indian gaming industry are from Indian casinos located in, or near, large metropolitan areas.
 Currently, 12% of Indian gaming establishments generate 65% of Indian gaming revenues.
 Indian gaming operations located in the populous areas of the West Coast (primarily California) represent the fastest growing sector of the Indian gaming industry.

 There are 565 federally recognized tribes in the United States.
 While not all tribes will seek to establish tribal gaming establishments, it is likely that more may do so.
 Additionally, many of the non-federally recognized tribes are seeking federal recognition to gain access to Indian gaming opportunities and other benefits of the federal relationship.